 Scat analysis, the team noted, could be a good tool to monitor the exposure of marine mammals to plastics as it’s effective and non-invasive, poses no danger to either the researcher or the animal, and it’s easy to identify both fur seals and their feces.
 Dr. Seguel says his colleagues are conducting similar, follow-up tests in other parts of South America.

-“It’s not too late to act to heal our oceans, but one of the first steps is determining how much we have damaged the ecosystem through our activities, like producing and disposing of plastic,” said Dr. Kelly Diehl, Morris Animal Foundation Interim Vice President of Scientific Programs.
+“It’s not too late to act to heal our oceans, but one of the first steps is determining how much we have damaged the ecosystem through our activities, like producing and disposing of plastic,” said Dr. Kelly Diehl, Morris Animal Foundation Senior Director of Science and Communication.
 “Studies like these will help us learn those answers so we can begin to make better decisions for the health of marine life.”

 Morris Animal Foundation has funded other fur seal studies at Guafo Island with Dr. Seguel’s team.
 One found that factors that contributed to a die-off of South American fur seal pups included mites, pneumonia and changing sea surface temperature.
 In another, researchers discovered hookworms feed at a constant rate on their seal pup hosts before they produce eggs and die, a strategy which also often kills the pups as well.